technospes/legal-demystifier-project/README.md

     - Training a custom **Named Entity Recognition (NER)** model using a library like **spaCy** or **PyTorch** to automatically identify and tag key entities like names, dates, monetary values, and jurisdictions.
     - Adding support for more document formats, such as `.docx` and `.txt`.
     - Building a simple front-end with React or vanilla JavaScript to provide a user-friendly web interface for the service.

+---

+## 👥 Contributors

+- **Ayush Shukla** - *Team Lead & Unity Developer* - [GitHub](https://github.com/technospes)

+---

+## 🤝 Contributing

+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

+1.  **Fork** the Project
+2. Create your **Feature Branch** (`git checkout -b feature/AmazingFeature`)
+3.  **Commit** your Changes (`git commit -m 'Add some AmazingFeature'`)
+4.  **Push** to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a **Pull Request**

+### Reporting Bugs
+If you encounter a bug, please open an issue and provide detailed steps to reproduce the problem.

+---